 Ashton Robinson was born in Waratah, NSW, in 1950 and educated at The Armidale School and Australian National University, where he graduated with an M.A. in African History.

 In the 1980s, Ashton published as Assistant Editor, three volumes of documents on Australian foreign policy in the 1940s.
-He was an occasional lecturer in History at Wollongong, Sydney and La Trobe universities in Australia and on strategic issues at the Australian Defence Force Academy and at the Australian Command and Staff College in Canberra.
+He was an occasional lecturer in History at Wollongong, Sydney and La Trobe universities in Australia and on strategic issues at the Australian Defence Force Academy, the Australian Army Research Centre and at the Australian Command and Staff College in Canberra.
 He has also lectured at all of the Australian Defence Force single service staff colleges and at the University of Seychelles.